Turkey entry requirements for Vietnam passport holders

 Transiting through Turkey

-- If leaving the airport transit area, a visa is required.
+- If leaving the international transit area or staying overnight in a hotel within the airport, a visa may be required.

 Health & vaccines for Turkey